 - 1) The deployment of the 5G infrastructure for CAM should follow an evolutionary path in order to cope with future market developments and technological progress.
 5G is not a prerequisite to the deployment of automated driving functionalities: most services improving traffic efficiency and safety can already be implemented using existing direct and network communication technologies, while others may remain sensor based.
-5G networks will initially co-exist, and where necessary be interoperable, with 4G (LTE) and other communication technologies to deliver a boundless, high-speed, reliable and secure broadband experiences for all. - 2) The infrastructure should aim at providing boundless connectivity with continuity of service across borders, across Mobile Network Operators, across vendors/OEMs, as well as across traffic managers, road operators and across service providers.
+5G networks will initially co-exist, and where necessary be interoperable, with 4G (LTE) and other communication technologies, in particular direct short-range communication, to deliver a boundless, high-bandwidth, low-latency, reliable and secure broadband connectivity for all services.
+However, 5G will play a pivotal role for supporting demanding, mission-critical communication capabilities required for CAM use cases especially for higher levels of automation in vehicles, such as, but not limited to, teleoperated driving and bi-directional dynamic high-definition digital map updates. - 2) The infrastructure should aim at providing boundless connectivity with continuity of service across borders, across Mobile Network Operators, across vendors/OEMs, as well as across traffic managers, road operators and across service providers.
 CAM services will be "mission critical".
-This commands for uninterrupted 5G/4G service coverage in complement with V2X direct communications, including along road sections spanning across borders.
+This commands for uninterrupted 5G/4G service coverage in complement with V2X direct short-range communications (working independently from each other), including along road sections spanning across borders.
 Vehicles and road equipment are fully part of this overall service ecosystem for CAM. - 3) The CAM infrastructure, including vehicles and road equipment, needs to have a very high level of cybersecurity.
 The concerned stakeholders will discuss requirements and performance criteria for cybersecurity compatible with the requirements of a CAM infrastructure. - 4) The 5G infrastructure for CAM will need to be a multi-service/multi-application platform using standardised specifications and/or data interfaces.
 One of the main benefits of 5G is the "mutualisation" of costs between various services and sectors based on slicing with differentiated capabilities and QoS, using the same underlying network infrastructure and thus improving the overall economic case. - 5) The deployment of 5G infrastructure for CAM in Europe should be coordinated with public and private actors in charge of delivering V2X services in an extensive manner, starting along main pan-European cross-border corridors and expanding to cover all roads.
 The initial focus on highways is required for feasibility reasons, as well as to prove the benefits of 5G for CAM.
-However, a more comprehensive coverage, including secondary roads and urban areas, should be considered as part of the longer-term goals.
+However, a more comprehensive coverage, including secondary roads and urban areas, should be considered as part of the longer-term goals, in synergy with overall 5G network deployment and coverage obligations.